shiftkey/blog/_posts/2011-02-23-arguments-about-project-structure.md

 **build** - scripts for building and deploying the application.
 As soon as the application is required to be deployed to different environments, this should be scripted and added to source control.

 **lib** - dependencies required by the application.
 I generally group the dependent assemblies if required, but will generally drop the dll-xml combination into the root folder.

-**licenses** - when doing OSS development, this is a must.
-I should bring this into my general projects, especially if it has a significant mix of dependencies and licenses to manage.

 **samples** - once the main solution gets beyond a specific size, it may be beneficial to separate the sample code out rather than compiling it within the main build.